Last Updated on 22/08/2025

 Step 3: Create an original voice for your content

 Distinguish your content by infusing it with an authentic brand voice.
 Connect with the core of your brand, sharing unique knowledge and perspectives.
-Authenticity is a crucial factor, with 88% of consumers considering it when choosing brands to support.
+Authenticity is a crucial factor, with 88% of consumers taking it into consideration when choosing a brand to support.

 Step 4: Develop a written roadmap

 Document your content strategy to provide a tangible structure.
 According to research, 63% of B2B companies lack a documented content strategy.
-Having a written plan facilitates understanding, adjustments, and team alignment.
+Having a written plan facilitates understanding, allows for adjustments, and ensures team alignment.

 Step 5: Decide which outlets would best help you promote your content.

 Utilize multiple channels for content promotion, such as social media, email marketing, native advertising, owned websites, and display ads.
 Choose channels based on their popularity among the target audience.
-Tailor your strategy to the preferences of your audience.
+Tailor your strategy to your audience’s preferences.

 Step 6: Measure your content strategy wherever possible